Our guide to the cost of living in London

 Get a part-time job

-Kingston is a large town, packed full of shops and businesses, and many of our international students get a part-time job.
+Kingston is a large town, packed with shops and businesses, and many of our international students get a part-time job.
 This will help you manage some of your living costs and provide valuable work experience.
 You will also make new friends, learn what a UK work environment is like and develop new transferable skills.

 We keep our timetables as flexible as possible to help you fit in part-time work but if you have a lot of teaching hours you might only be able to work during University holidays.
 We also advise you to get a job in the Kingston area to save you time and travel expenses and that you do not rely on this as your main source of income.